Frequently Asked Questions

 The most common sources of our information used in researching criminals on our watchlist:

 - The Fulton County jail website (Jailbase provides a good daily overview going back 6 months)

 - Dekalb County jail records (Dekalbmugs.com provides good daily and weekly overview)

 - APD Vice Arrests page (discontinued, but was a great tool to identify problematic individuals)

-Occasionally we get information that an individual has engaged in criminal activity elsewhere, and will check for jail records and prison records in those states and jurisdictions, if available online.
+Occasionally we get information that an individual has engaged in criminal activity elsewhere, and will check for jail and prison records in those states and jurisdictions, if available online.
 As a rule, the Atlanta Police cannot furnish official criminal histories except directly to the patrol officers for their use only.
-We occasionally submit open-records requests on problematic individuals, and in rare instances we conduct a paid search if an individual’s profile is serious enough.
-By and large, we find publicly available records to be extremely useful in assessing the risk posed to the neighborhood.
+We occasionally submit open-records requests on problematic individuals, and in some instances we conduct a paid search if an individual’s profile is serious enough.
+Sometimes people who know an individual from elsewhere (including previous victims, schoolmates from old times, and even estranged friends and family members) will find them written up on our website, and will share insights with us.
+By and large, we find publicly available records (especially police reports) to be sufficiently useful in assessing the risk posed to the neighborhood.